 Explore Community Colleges in California here.

-- They provide a broad liberal education and prepares students for professional goals.
+They provide a broad liberal education and prepare students for professional goals.

 Learn more about the CSU system here.

-- UCs also have Professional Schools for Law, Medicine, Education, Engineering, Journalism, Social Welfare, among others.
+UCs also have Professional Schools for Law, Medicine, Education, Engineering, Journalism, and Social Welfare, among others.

 Click here for additional information about the University of California.